Nana2929/ORA-modrl/report.md

 | Deterministic | ![](./figures/dm_lp-metric.png) | ![](./figures/dm_weighted-sum.png) |
 | Stochastic    | ![](./figures/sp_lp-metric.png) | ![](./figures/sp_weighted-sum.png) |

-With single-objective optimization, we can minimize the total costs to $11,950$ ( $10^6\$$ ) and the maximum shortage costs to $1,364$ ( $10^6\$$ ) for stochastic model with Lp-metric.
-The combined objective of weighted-sum and Lp-metrics are then chosen to use to coordinate the 2 objectives.
+With single-objective optimization, we can minimize the total costs to $17,550$ ( $10^6\$$ ) and the maximum shortage costs to $1,364$ ( $10^6\$$ ) for stochastic model with Lp-metric.
+The combined objective of weighted-sum and Lp-metric are then chosen to use to coordinate the 2 objectives.
 In terms of the modeling method, the stochastic model gives more fluctuating line than the deterministic one.
 In terms of the optimization method, the weighted sum gives a very stable tendency; as $w$ increases, objective 1 is placed more weight and therefore the weighted objective grows rapidly.
 Due to the different numeric scales for both objectives; objective 1 accumulates all costs so it falls around $10^4$, while objective 2 is around $10^3$ (5 times smaller).
 Therefore, the Lp-metric, which aims to minimize the digression between the objective and its ideal solution, is more suitable for this problem.
 The overall tendency of the 2 optimization methods are the opposite: as $w$ increases, weighted-sum objective grows, while Lp-metric objective decreases.
-As for the single-objectives, it's clear that objective 1 and 2 have a trade-off in=between.
+As for the single-objectives, it's clear that objective 1 and 2 have a trade-off in-between.
 A higher total cost leads to higher satisfaction (less shortage in AAs), and vice versa.

 <figure>
   <img
   src="./figures/sp-delta-weight-analysis.png"